| Document Number: | WG14 N1269 |

 thread-specific storage

-pointer identified by key
+pointer identified by key.

-int tss_set(tss_t key, void *val);
+tss_setint tss_set(tss_t key, void *val);

 Returns: the usual return value.